 I-73 uses the US 220 freeway south from the Greensboro Urban Loop and proceeds toward Asheboro where 5 miles before the city line it meets the new I-74 freeway from High Point near Randleman (see I-73 Segment 7) completed in June 2013.
 When the new US 220, I-73/74 freeway south of Asheboro (Segment 9) was completed and signed in 1997, this segment of highway received Future I-73 signage with shields first appearing as far north as the US 220 freeway's start at I-40 exit 218 in Greensboro (since, officially now, I-73 joins the southwestern part of the Loop around Greensboro, these future I-73 shields north of I-85 to I-40 have been taken down).
-The highway itself, especially the width of its left and right shoulders, is not far from interstate standards, in fact, in design it is similar to the existing US 220 freeway from Steed to Candor which got Interstate 73 and 74 signs in 1997.
+The highway itself, especially the width of its left and right shoulders, was not far from interstate standards, in fact, in design it was similar to the existing US 220 freeway from Steed to Candor which got Interstate 73 and 74 signs in 1997.
 Prior to the 2012-2018 STIP the upgrade of this section of highway was listed as Project No. I-4921 and unfunded.*1 Since the upgrading is now not scheduled to take place until after 2023, well after the project to upgrade US 220 through Asheboro was completed in November 2012 (see I-73 Segment 8/I-74 Segment 9), the project was not listed in the 2012 STIP document.2 NCDOT officials, however, previously in 1997 obtained a waiver from the FHWA to allow this segment to be signed as Interstate 73 once construction to improve the segment through Asheboro is completed (*).
 This segment (see I-73 Segment 9 ) was completed in early November 2012.3 A contract to upgrade the highway to interstate standard signing was let in December 2012, started in March 2013 and was completed, two months late in December 2013.4

 NCDOT had advertised the coming of I-73 for a long time.
 In the early 2000's NCDOT put up Future Interstate 73 sign assemblies at US 220 on-ramps in Randolph county (see below), but none farther north in Guilford County toward Greensboro.
 During the Summer of 2002 there was a construction project rehabilitating the roadway and shoulders of US 220 in Guilford County, unknown whether this was related to I-73, but the right shoulders were widened nearly to Interstate standards and new guardrails were installed.